tgstation/TerraGov-Marine-Corps/.github/CONTRIBUTING.md

 * Calls to the database must be escaped properly - use sanitizeSQL to escape text based database entries from players or admins, and isnum() for number based database entries from players or admins.

-* Do not expose private player information - IPs and CIDs.
+* It is recommended as well you do not expose information about the players - even something as simple as the number of people who have readied up at the start of the round can and has been used to try to identify the round type.

 * All calls to topics must be checked for correctness.
 Topic href calls can be easily faked by clients, so you should ensure that the call is valid for the state the item is in.
 Do not rely on the UI code to provide only valid topic calls, because it won't.